kubecost/docs/kubecost-cloud/what-is-kubecost-cloud.md

 # What is Kubecost Cloud?

 Kubecost Cloud is a SaaS solution that offers easier deployment and more convenient maintenance as an alternative to our on-prem product.
+It is currently in Public Beta.

 ## Functionality